kevinlmf/Agent_cognition_system/README.md

 MIT License

 ---
-Trying to build memories that remember and bring light✨.
+Trying my best to build memories that last and bring light✨.